 Here is a taste of what you will learn in this information-packed webinar:

 The procedure the IRS uses to assess a business and its owner for unpaid payroll taxes

 Who the IRS may deem responsible for unpaid payroll taxes

 The collection and enforcement tools the IRS can use to pursue unpaid payroll tax liability against a business

 How a person deemed responsible for unpaid payroll taxes can challenge the assessment

-The factors the IRS considers when determining to pursue a business owner criminally for unpaid payroll tax liability
+Factors the IRS uses when considering pursuing a business owner criminally for unpaid payroll tax liabilities